-These charities have set consistent per tree donation rates for simplicity’s sake, but the actual cost of planting trees around the world is quite variable.
+These charities have set consistent per-tree donation rates for simplicity’s sake, but the actual cost of planting trees around the world is quite variable.
 The cost to plant a tree depends on the exchange rate, the location in which the tree is being planted, and the availability of appropriate tree specimens.
-There are labour costs and transportation costs to factor in.
+There are labor costs and transportation costs to factor in.
 It could cost less than a dollar per tree in a cheap location to over $30 per tree in an expensive, specialized, or urban area.

 Non-Profit One Tree Planted lists the following cost breakdown of the factors that go into the cost to plant a tree: